HollandPleskac/Clonr-AI-Characters/clonr/README.md

 # Clonr

 This package contains the tools and code required to build a functional AI clone.
+For a notebook that steps through creating an eample clone, please see `nb.ipynb`

 ## LLMs